Unrud/init-headphone/etc/README.md

 This directory contains setup examples.
+The script should be installed to `/usr/local/sbin/init-headphone`.